 - If you have an ADA disability, please see How to Request Testing Accommodations for the EPPP.

-- When the Board approves an applicant to sit for the EPPP, the approval is for BOTH PARTS of the EPPP, and is specific to the application submitted.
+- When the Board approves an applicant to sit for the EPPP, the approval is specific to the application submitted.
 It does not extend to any potential future applications or reapplications the individual might make to the Board.

-- Upon approval by the Board, staff enters a workflow for approved applicants (now EPPP candidates) in Certemy, ASPPB's online platform, for BOTH parts of the exam at the same time.
-This allows a candidate to register for Part 2 ASAP after passing Part 1.
+- Upon approval by the Board, staff enters a workflow for approved applicants (now EPPP candidates) in Certemy, ASPPB's online platform, for Part 1-Knowledge.

-- After providing authorization to ASPPB and assigning workflows for Part 1 and/or Part 2, the Arizona Board is not involved in any aspect of the exam scheduling process.
+- After providing authorization to ASPPB and assigning a workflow for Part 1, the Arizona Board is not involved in any aspect of the exam scheduling process.

-- If your one-year deadline is approaching and you don't feel confident about passing the exam for whatever reason, you may email the Board and request an extension of time to take the EPPP.
-Please see the FAQ regarding extensions for more information relative to extensions.
+- If your one-year deadline is approaching and you don't feel confident about passing the exam for whatever reason, you may email the Arizona Board and request an extension of time to take the EPPP.
+Please see the FAQ regarding extensions for more information.

 - Once an applicant has taken the exam, that application/approval cycle, including any extensions that may have been granted, is completed.

 - If an EPPP Only or EPPP & Licensure candidate does not meet the pass point (500 scaled score), the candidate must reapply for approval to the Arizona Board to sit for the exam a second or third time.
 For a fourth approval, the applicant must apply anew and submit a detailed written study plan.

 - If an EPPP Only candidate's score meets or exceeds the pass point, the application will be administratively closed, and the applicant will have 36 months to reopen their application for approval of additional supervised experience hours for licensure.
 See the Board's EPPP Only page for details.